-Artsmark award celebrates schools that champion the arts and strive for excellence in their provision.
+Artsmark celebrates schools that champion the arts and strive for excellence in their provision.
 Designed by schools and for schools to maximise its relevance to the changing educational landscape, Artsmark seeks to help schools strike a balance in meeting EBACC and STEM priorities.
-As well as recognising schools that make the arts come alive, the Artsmark award is a useful, practical and valuable tool for enriching a school's arts provision and ensuring the myriad benefits brought by the arts are infused across the curriculum and the school community.
+As well as recognising schools that make the arts come alive, Artsmark is a useful, practical and valuable tool for enriching a school's arts provision and ensuring the myriad benefits brought by the arts are infused across the curriculum and the school community.
 Artsmark is delivered by Arts Council England.

 Into Film and Artsmark

 Within an Artsmark 'Statement of Commitment', a school needs to show what its current commitment is to arts and culture, and its plans for further development of the arts.